engineering87/SharpConnector/README.md

 ### Contributing
 Thank you for considering to help out with the source code!
 If you'd like to contribute, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you want to add new connectors, please follow these three rules:

+1) Each new connector must implement the **IOperations** interface.
+2) For each new connector the relevant **UnitTest** class must be present.
+3) Any libraries used must be licensed under the MIT license.

 **Getting started with Git and GitHub**